jennybc/STAT545A_2013/current.md

     - An [external resource on writing your own functions](block06_functions.html).
 Pick one (or more) for yourself.
     - [Exploring a quantitative variable with `lattice`](block07_univariatePlotsLattice.html).
 We did the stripplot material.
 We'll do the rest in class on Wednesday.

-  * Google form re: datasets TO BE POSTED

   * Reading on the `lattice` package in the book *Lattice: Multivariate Data Visualization with R* by Deepayan Sarkar (2008).
 Links to the eBook and other resources can be found [on my resources page](../resources.html).

     - Ch.
 1 Introduction (short! totally worth it)